 Introduction

-interface in JDBC is one of the core components for executing SQL queries in Java.
-It allows developers to send SQL commands such as SELECT
+The Statement interface in JDBC is one of the core components for executing SQL queries in Java.
+It allows developers to send SQL commands such as SELECT, INSERT, UPDATE, and DELETE to the database.
+Understanding how to use Statement effectively is critical for building robust and secure Java applications.

-Why Statement
+Why Statement Matters

 - Foundation of JDBC: Almost every JDBC-based application uses

-or its variants. - Direct SQL Execution: Allows dynamic execution of queries.
+Statementor its variants. - Direct SQL Execution: Allows dynamic execution of queries.

 - Essential for CRUD Operations: Core to data retrieval and manipulation in Java apps.